How to rank on ChatGPT: 7 tactics that work

 Can you rank on ChatGPT?

-Not in the way you rank on Google.
-ChatGPT does not maintain a sorted list of websites by position.
-It generates responses by synthesizing information from its training data and, when Browse is active, from web crawls.
+You cannot rank on ChatGPT the way you rank on Google.
+There is no position one, no results page, no click-through rate to chase.
+ChatGPT does not keep a sorted list of websites.
+It generates each answer by synthesising its training data and, when Browse is active, live web crawls through Bing's index.
+So the literal question is the wrong one.

 1. Publish authoritative content on Medium